Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 Scent Blockers and Stealth

-While you can technically hunt animals while riding on your horse like a maniac, it's often better to take a stealthy approach in Red Dead Redemption 2.
+While you can technically hunt animals while riding on your horse like a maniac, it's often better to take a stealthy approach.
 You'll be able to study animals and get clean kills easier.
 Some animals, predators like wolves, will attack you on sight.
 Other animals are more docile and spook easily.
 Use a scent blocker to be more stealthy.
 Scent blocker will make it harder for animals to smell you, particularly when the wind is in a certain direction.

 Running around is an easy way to scare herbivore animals like deer.
 Make sure to crouch.
 Slowly move until you're in shooting distance.
 Once you're close enough, use Dead Eye to target the vital areas of the animal you're hunting.